timkmecl/chatgpt-vscode/README.md

 To use this extension, you will need to authenticate with valid token sfrom ChatGPT.
 To get a session token:

 1. Go to https://chat.openai.com/chat and log in or sign up.
-2. Open the developer tools in your browser.
+2. Open the developer tools in your browser (preferably not Chrome, see below).
 3. Go to the `Application` tab and open the `Cookies` section.
 4. Copy the value for `__Secure-next-auth.session-token` and paste it into the `Session Token` field in the extension settings, and the value for `cf_clearance` into the `Clearance Token` field.
 5. Go to the `Network` tab and select any request.